HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </observe>
 ```

-The `fire` element will process the data specified by the `with` attribute as the `payload` of the event packet, and determine the source of the event according to the element or data specified by the `on` attribute, and the value of the `for` attribute will be used as the event name to package the event packet and add the event to the event queue.
+`fire` element will process the data specified by `with` attribute as `payload` of the event packet, and determine the source of the event according to the element or data specified by `on` attribute.
+And the value of `for` attribute will be used as the event name to package the event packet and add the event to the event queue.

 For the same event, we can observe and perform different actions in multiple places in the HVML program.
-When we need to undo a specific observation, we can use the `as` attribute in the `observe` tag to name the observation, and then use `init` to reset the variable to `undefine` to remove the observation:
+When we need to undo a specific observation, we can use `as` attribute in `observe` tag to name the observation, and then use `init` to reset the variable to `undefine` to remove the observation:

 ```hvml
      <choose on="$TIMERS" by="FILTER: AS 'foo'">